Expertise

 Crosstabs display data in a matrix similar to a spreadsheet, with totals (or some other type of aggregation) running down the right side of the page as well as the bottom.
 This type of report element is often very common, but is often not handled well by report design tools.
 Fortunately, BIRT has the best-in-class crosstab builder.

-BIRT’s hierarchical crosstab builder, called the Cross Tab Cube Builder, steps you through the process of creating a “cube” from one of your already-defined queries: you specify the row fields and any hierarchies, then the column fields and any hierarchies, and finally the totals (or other aggregates) to appear in the body of the crosstab.
+BIRT’s hierarchical crosstab builder, called the Cross Tab Cube Builder, steps you through the process of creating a “cube” from one or more of your already-defined queries: you specify the row fields and any hierarchies, then the column fields and any hierarchies, and finally the totals (or other aggregates) to appear in the body of the crosstab.
 Then, by editing the Crosstab’s properties, you can add subtotals and grand totals, specify sorting, format the individual elements of the crosstab, specify what to do with empty cells, specify multiple measures within the crosstab, and more.

 Note that the query used by the crosstab does not have to already be in a multi-dimensional structure (something that many BI tools would require).
 BIRT automatically takes care of transforming flattened data into hierarchical, analysis-ready data via its Cross Tab Cube Builder.
 The cube can then be re-used by other crosstabs within the report.
 Note: the BIRT Cross Tab Cube Builder is not a heavy-weight cube builders found in most OLAP tools; instead it is geared to report developers with varying levels of OLAP expertise (see screenshot below).
+Unfortunately, BIRT does not have any built in mechanism for digesting information that is in multi-dimensional format such as Mondrian or XMLA.

 birt-image006